This blog post was originally posted on August 29, 2014 and was updated on August 20, 2017.

 Local’s Tip: Make sure to check out some of the great places to sit, grab a bite to eat and soak up the atmosphere inside.

 Mercat de L’Abaceria Central

-This makes opened in 1892 in the then independent municipality of Gracia.
+This market opened in 1892 in the then independent municipality of Gracia.
 Visiting this oval-roofed market is like taking a charming journey into the past.
 Gracia was once a small town surrounded by countryside, and this market is where the farmers came to sell their produce.
-One of the most authentic historic food markets in Barcelona, still maintains the feel of a close-knit, working-class community.
+One of the most authentic historic food markets in Barcelona, the Mercat de L’Abaceria Central still maintains the feel of a close-knit, working-class community.

 We love visiting L’Abaceria Central on our Gracia Neighborhood Food & Market Tour!
-Together with an expert local guide, why not come along and experience the best this beautiful neighborhood has to offer on this truly authentic food tour?
+Together with an expert local guide, come along and experience the best this beautiful neighborhood has to offer on this truly authentic food tour!

 Mercat de La Concepció

 An architectural gem just like its neighborhood, La Concepció is a beautiful modernist building situated in the Eixample district.
-With over 4,000 square meters, its enormous metal structure features numerous stunning features.
+With more than 4,000 square meters, its enormous metal structure features numerous stunning features.
 Together with its ceramic tiled roof and beautifully detailed floor to ceiling, it truly is a wonderful space to wander around each morning.
-Furthermore, it also boasts a flower market that is open 24 hours a day—seven days a week.
+Furthermore, it also boasts a flower market that is open 24 hours a day, seven days a week!

 Want to visit markets with a local and learn all about their history?
 Join us on one of our food tours.
 We would love to show you around.
 It’s a truly authentic experience, and of course, one of the best ways to get to know beautiful Barcelona!